BlockchainCommons/XID-Quickstart/tutorials/04-managing-claims-elision.md

 That last combination might describe three people in the world.
 If an adversary knows those facts and sees BRadvoc8's public profile, correlation becomes trivial.

-### The Quick Heuristic

-> :warning: **Before Publishing**: Ask "How many people worldwide could truthfully make this exact statement?"
+> :warning: **Consider the Correlation Risks Before Making Claims.
+Ask "How many people worldwide could truthfully make this exact statement?"
 If the answer is under 100, combine it with your other public claims and ask again.
 If the combined answer approaches single digits, that claim needs special handling.

----

-## Part I: Three Approaches to Sensitive Information
+## Part I: About Protecting Your Sensitive Information

-Amira has three options for her crypto audit experience:
+Amira has three options for handling the correlation risk of her crypto audit experience.

-### Option 1: Omit Entirely

-Don't mention it at all.
-If she never needs to prove this experience, keeping it private is the safest choice.
-Zero correlation risk from information that isn't published.

-The downside: she loses the reputation benefit.
+* **Option 1: Omit Entirely.** Don't mention it at all.
+If Amira never needs to prove this experience, keeping it private is the safest choice.
+There's zero correlation risk from information that isn't published.
+The downside is that she loses the reputation benefit.
 If crypto audit experience would help her get accepted onto a security project, omitting it means she can't use it.

-### Option 2: Commit Elided

-Create the attestation, sign it, but publish only an opaque commitment (the digest).
-The commitment proves she had some claim at a specific time, without revealing what the claim says.
+* **Option 2: Commit Elided.** Create the attestation and sign it, but publish only an opaque commitment (the digest).
+The commitment proves that Amira had some claim at a specific time, without revealing what the claim says.
 Later, she can reveal the full attestation to specific people who can verify it matches the public commitment.
 This is the "prove I had it all along" pattern.
-Useful when you might need to demonstrate timing or existence without revealing content.
+It's useful when you might need to demonstrate timing or existence without revealing content.
+This is what we'll cover in this Tutorial.

-### Option 3: Encrypt for Recipient

-Create the attestation and encrypt it for a specific person's public key.
+* **Option 3: Encrypt for Recipient.** Create the attestation and encrypt it for a specific person's public key.
 Only that person can read it.
 No public trace at all.

-This is covered in Tutorial 07.
+This is covered in [Tutorial 05](3-creating-self-attestations.md).
 It's the right choice when a specific trusted person needs to see the claim now, and you don't need to prove timing to anyone else.

-### When to Use Each

 | Situation | Approach |
 |-----------|----------|